What Are Emblements in Real Estate? Definition & Examples

 Emblements definition

 Let’s explain it with an example.
 Imagine you’re a tenant farmer planting tomatoes on leased land.
 Your lease ends before the harvest.
-Despite the lease ending, you still own the tomatoes.
-You have the legal right to return and harvest them, even if the property has a new owner.
+Despite the lease ending, you still own the tomatoes, and you still have the legal right to return and harvest them, even if the property has a new owner.

 Key features: